 In 1993, a second school division, Advanced Truck Driving School, was formed and opened in Visalia, California.
 In July of 2000, Advanced Truck Driving School opened a second campus in Fresno, California, in 2015 a third location was opened in Merced, California, in 2018 a fourth location in Bakersfield, California, and most recently a fifth location in Las Vegas, Nevada in 2020.
 To meet a broader spectrum of career demands and needs in the Central California region, Advanced Truck Driving School incorporated and changed its name to Advanced Career Institute.
 Since the change, Advanced Career Institute has added curriculum in educational areas outside of transportation and continues to look for areas of growth to better support the needs of individuals and our community.

-ACI is currently accredited with the Council on Occupational Education (COE) and is licensed by the State of Nevada Department of Motor Vehicles Occupational & Business Licensing Office..
+ACI is currently accredited with the Council on Occupational Education (COE) and is licensed by the State of California Bureau for Private Postsecondary Education (BPPE) as a Private Business and Trade School; and approved to provide Veteran training.